benjy2976/vuex-model-store-generator/README.md

 const state = {
-//here you can redefine, or define new states
+//here you can redefine or define new states
 //by default its going to create the next stores
 /*
 key:"id"